simongui/simongui.github.io/_posts/2014-10-07-benchmarking-go-redis-server-libraries.markdown

 07-10 03:52:23| 33  12  52   2   0   1|   0     0 |  56M 8636k|
 ```
 _Figure 2: Redcon and Redeo CPU usage during 128 connection / 32 pipelined request benchmark._

+Shown in `Figure 2` Redcon and Redeo both utilized multiple CPU cores better than Redis and allow higher throughput per process however not as efficiently as Redis.
+This means that 1 Redcon or Redeo process can outperform 1 Redis process however if you ran multiple Redis processes you would experience higher throughput than Redcon or Redeo (at the cost of deployment complexity).

+This is a Hyperthreaded machine which means `50% (usr + sys)` usage indicates near CPU saturation.
+This means the lack of free CPU cycles is getting in the way of greater throughput. `Figure 2` also shows we are experiencing IOWAIT delays.

 # Benchmark passes
 The combinations of the following configurations were used to record a total of `63` benchmark runs.